 Thank you for becoming a part of the Green Drakkoman’s Team.
 Together we will defeat the Evil Alien.

-Donations made to the Ben’s Green Drakkoman Fund have funded a Research Grant focused on osteosarcoma for Dr. Heather Wilson-Robles D.V.M at Texas A&M AgriLife and a St. Baldrick’s Fellow grant for Gina Ney, M.D., Ph.D.
+Donations made to the Ben's Green Drakkoman Fund have funded a Research Grant focused on osteosarcoma for Dr. Heather Wilson-Robles D.V.M. at Texas A&M AgriLife and a St. Baldrick’s Fellow grant for Gina Ney, M.D., Ph.D.
 Dr. Ney is researching leukemia at the Regents of the University of Michigan in Ann Arbor, MI.

 These people make us smile — they’re the doers and money-raisers on behalf of Ben's Green Drakkoman Fund.
 They’re shaving their heads, hosting events, starting fundraisers and more to make childhood cancer research possible.